MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 - Your environment must be located in the United States.
 - Your browser language must be set to US-English.
 - Your tenant administrator must turn on the setting **Publish bots with AI features** in the Power Platform admin center.
-- Chatbot uses Power Virtual Agent generative answers with trial license.
+- Chatbot uses Power Virtual Agent generative answers.
 Please refer Power Virtual Agents [Quotas & Pricing](/power-virtual-agents/nlu-boost-conversations#whats-supported) for more details.

 ## Add a chatbot